Nature in Grafton

 Grafton is a gracious, historic city in the Clarence Valley farming district.
 It's situated on the broad Clarence River and surrounded by river flats.

-- Thursday 30 May to Thursday 27 June Grafton Farmers and Growers Markets
+- Thursday 12 December Grafton Farmers and Growers Markets

 Grafton is famous for its jacaranda trees, which were originally planted in the 1870s by a local seed merchant by the name of Volkers, and the town is at its very best when the trees erupt in mauve blossoms in spring.
 There are 24 parks in Grafton with more than 6,500 trees.

 Just east of Grafton, Yuraygir National Park is a sensational strip of coast teeming with wildlife.
 It also boasts pristine beaches, high dunes, paperbark lagoons, freshwater creeks that spill into the sea and some of the best coastal walking tracks in the State.
 Nearby, Yamba, Maclean and Iluka are well worth a visit.

 Ulmarra Hotel and Café near Grafton.
 Image Northern Rivers Tourism

 Waterskiing on Clarence River.
 Image David Young for Northern Rivers Tourism

 Jacaranda lined street in Grafton.
 Image Northern Rivers Tourism

 Exodus Outdoor AdventuresClarence River Visitor Information Centre and Exodus Outdoor Adventures.
 Footage courtesy of Sydney Weekender